-In response to COVID-19, Kean University is conducting remote education during the Spring 2020 semester.
-Current and prospective students can access all services remotely.
-Learn More
+In response to COVID-19, Kean University is conducting remote education and providing all services remotely until further notice.
+Find out more.

 School of Communication Disorders and Deafness